huntdatacenter/docs/docs/coordination/faq.md

 #### How can we move a lab to a different data space?

 We may transfer the ownership of a lab under your data space to another data space both inside or outside your organization.
-[Contact us](/contact) for such moves.
-We will need a lab transfer order that is co-signed by you and affected parties.
+[Contact us](/contact) on email for such moves.
+We will need a lab transfer order that is co-signed by all affected parties.

 #### Can we rename an existing lab?